gavdraper/gavdraper.github.io/_posts/2018-05-20-SQL-Server-Error-Handling.md

 You can see by turning this on we can enforce no data be saved in transactions where any single statement has an error.

-When using XACT_ABORT ON if you want to commit anything in the catch then you'll need to use XACT_STATE to check if the transaction is in a committable state, XACT_STATE returns 1 of 3 values...
+If you ever want to perform a commit in a catch (An odd scenario) then it's not enough to just check @@TRANCOUNT, you need to instead check XACT_STATE to make sure the transaction is in a state that is allowed to be committed.
+Some severity errors will put the transaction in a state where it's marked as readonly and no commits can be performed.
+XACT_STATE returns 1 of 3 values...

 - 1 - There is an active transaction that can be committed.
 - 0 - There are no transactions